lzwjava/blog-source/original/2025-01-03-programming-en.md

 * In programming, there are often no trivial things.
 Every character, the order of list items, every string, every number, and every variable name matter.
 Every execution order and every log matter.

 * Do the things that excite you the most.
 There's no need to worry about not following the mainstream.

+* Use commands frequently, as they can help automate tasks or assist with LLMs.
+UI interface operations are harder to automate.